INTEGRATED MANAGEMENT OF WEEDS

 Weeds pose a serious problem in the South African sugar industry and, in extreme cases, can lead to complete crop failure.
 Weeds are normally grouped into the three categories, namely, Broadleaf Weeds, Grasses and Sedges.
-The effect that these weeds have on cane yield will depend on the rate of growth of the crop and the type of weed.
-Weeds are less of a problem in a fast growing crop.
+The effect that these weeds have on cane yield will depend on crop growth vigour and the type of weed.
+Weeds are less of a problem in a fast-growing crop.

 SASRI advocates an integrated pest management (IPM) approach to weed control, i.e. a sustainable approach which combines biological, cultural, physical and chemical tools in a way that minimises economic, health and environmental risks.

 Co-ordination and facilitation of research into promising new agrochemical and biological products including those with insecticidal, nematicidal and herbicidal activities, with the aim of contributing to strategic and sustainable management of the industry’s major pests.